Sender domain policy

 Certificate errors using PHP 5.6

 In the past, it was possible to use mail.example.com to connect (where example.com is your actual domain name).
 Due to how modern mail clients handle security, this is now NOT recommended as it may throw connection errors.
-Please ensure you are only using your mail cluster servername when connecting.
+Please ensure you are only using your mail server name when connecting.
+This should either be imap.dreamhost.com or pop.dreamhost.com.

 PHP 5.6 handles certificates differently than previous versions as explained on the following page: